jackgidding/RepData_PeerAssessment1/PA1_template.md

     geom_hline(yintercept=mean(data.activity.clean$steps),col="red") +
     theme(axis.text.x = element_text(angle = 90, hjust = 1)) +
     scale_x_datetime(breaks = date_breaks("1 hour"),
-                     labels = date_format("%H:%M"))
+                     labels = date_format("%H:%M")) +
+    labs(title="Time Series of Personal Activity Data\nOne Individual, 1 Oct 2012 - 30 Nov 2012")
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-22-1.png)

-The red line on the charts shows the mean number of steps across all days and time intervals.
+The red line on the charts shows the mean number of steps per 5-minute interval across all days and time intervals.
+The mean is 37 steps.

 We can see that the weekend activity appears to be higher than the mean.
+We can conclude that the subject appears to be more active during the weekend days.
 Due to the lower activity in the early morning hours on the weekend, we can hypothesize that the subject sleeps about 90 minutes longer on weekend days.
-The subject appears to be more active (than weekdays) on the weekends after waking up.